DigitalDieter/powershell/README.md

 # Powershell scripts

-Collection of useful Powershell Code-Snippets and Scripts.
+On this repository, you can find useful Powershell Code-Snippets and Scripts.
+As well as the installation instructions for PowerShell 6.2.1 core on Linux and Mac OS.

 ## Installation